oracle-livelabs/developer/oci-devops-cicd-helm-ci/intro/intro.md

 Estimated total time: 90 minutes

-### Objectives

-In this lab, you will:

-* You will provision OCI infrastructure using Oracle resource managers.
-* Build and deploy a sample helm packages application with provenance and integrity checked.
-* Deploy a sample application to OCI Container instances.

 ### Features covered

 - Helm Chart Deployment with Provenance & Integrity checks: Signing a helm package and validating the integrity, by using GNU Privacy guard keys via deployment pipelines.